apache/pekko/docs/src/main/paradox/typed/persistence.md

 returned by `eventHandler`.
 The reason a new behavior can't be returned is that behavior is part of the actor's state and must also carefully be reconstructed during recovery.
 If it would have been supported it would mean that the behavior must be restored when replaying events and also encoded in the state anyway when snapshots are used.
-That would be very prone to mistakes and thus not allowed in Akka Persistence.
+That would be very prone to mistakes and thus not allowed in Pekko Persistence.

 For basic actors you can use the same set of command handlers independent of what state the entity is in, as shown in above example.
 For more complex actors it's useful to be able to change the behavior in the sense